nwilkens/graphite-ng/README.md

+# Graphite-ng

-Experimental version of a "new generation" Graphite API server in Golang, leveraging Go's efficient concurrency constructs.
+Experimental version of a new generation Graphite API server in Golang, leveraging Go's efficient concurrency constructs.
 Goals are: speed, ease of deployment. elegant code.
 Furthermore, this rewrite allows to redesign and fundamentally improve some specific annoyances.

-However:
+# Limitations

  * Not all functions are supported yet
  * only the json output, not the png renderer. (because [client side rendering](https://github.com/vimeo/timeserieswidget/) is best)
  * No web UI (because there are plenty of graphite dashboards out there)